Ryazan Oblast: Soviet Union

-In the post-war period of the Soviet Union recovery in the wake of growing competition between USSR and US several ambitios plans severely undermined economical stability of the region.
-In Ryazan Oblast, at the behest of central government led by Nikita Khrushchev a regional administration ordered slaughter of livestock in a futile attempt to boost productivity rates (plans included tripling of meat and milk production).
+In the post-war period of the Soviet Union recovery in the wake of growing competition between USSR and US several ambitious plans severely undermined the economic stability of the region.
+In Ryazan Oblast, at the behest of central government led by Nikita Khrushchev, a regional administration ordered slaughter of livestock in a futile attempt to boost productivity rates (plans included tripling of meat and milk production).
 Because of series of misjudgement and overestimations these plans resulted in disastrous failure which is known today as Ryazan miracle (Рязанское чудо).

 Modern

 Ryazan Oblast is a part of the Central economic region.
 The oblast is economically favorable due to the water and land routes that pass through it and provide stable domestic and foreign economic ties.
 It is considered both an industrial and agricultural Oblast.
 The agriculture in the region is represented by livestock farming and plants cultivation.
 Livestock farming specializes in raising and fattening cattle and breeding pigs, sheep, and poultry.
 Beekeeping is also well developed in the region.